-Neil Cunningham is in his 12th year as head women's soccer coach and sixth year as director of physical education at Washington and Lee.
+Neil Cunningham will be in his 18th year as head women's soccer coach and 11th year as director of physical education at Washington and Lee in 2018.
 He also serves as an Assistant Athletic Director.

-Cunningham's first 11 years have resulted in some of the finest seasons in school history and he has posted a 156-37-23 (.776) overall record during that time.
+Cunningham's first 17 years have resulted in some of the finest seasons in school history, and he has posted a 240-58-29 (.778) overall record during that time.

-Five times Cunningham has led the Generals to the NCAA Tournament and three times he has guided W&L to an ODAC title.
+Six times Cunningham has led the Generals to the NCAA Tournament and four times he has guided W&L to an ODAC title.

 Cunningham's 2006 squad set new program standards in going 19-1-3 overall.
 The Generals advanced to the NCAA "Elite Eight" and were ranked 10th in the final NSCAA Division III Poll.
 W&L also led all of collegiate women's soccer with a miniscule 0.127 goals-against average.
 Following the season, Cunningham was named ODAC Coach of the Year and NSCAA Division III South Region Coach of the Year.

 His initial W&L team in 2001 posted an 11-4-1 overall record and advanced to the ODAC Tournament Semifinals.
 His second season resulted in a 17-2-3 overall record, the program's first ODAC Tournament title, and the first-ever bid to the NCAA Tournament where the Generals advanced to the South Regional Semifinals.
 Washington and Lee earned its first-ever national ranking that season and finished the campaign ranked 16th in Division III.
 For his efforts in 2002, Cunningham was voted the ODAC Coach of the Year, NSCAA Division III South Region Coach of the Year and Virginia College Division Coach of the Year.